rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. Scroll to the `Build` part of the configuration page and add `npm run test` below `npm install`.
 Click `save` or `apply` at the bottom to save the changes.
 ![jenkins-build-step](../images/exercise3/jenkins-build-step.png)

 2. Scroll to the `Post-build Actions` section and click `Add post-build action`.
-Select `Publish xUnit test result report`.
+Select `Publish xUnit test result report` (Jenkins might place this at the top of the `Post-build Actions` list).
 ![xunit-action](../images/exercise3/xunit-action.png)

 2. Click the `Add` button under `Publish xUnit test result report` and select `JUnit`.
 In the pattern field enter `test-report.xml`.
 In the `Failed Tests Thresholds`  input box enter 0 under `Red Ball Total`.
 It should look a little something like this: